 In the past, before the advent of antibiotics, gut yeast infections were not a concern.
 But today, with so many people utilizing various antibiotic drugs, yeast have become a serious concern.
 Immune diseases or stresses, that impair immune system function, can also give Candida the ability to overgrow.
 With the advent of radiation therapy, and other drastic medical procedures, Candida has also become more prominent.
 Diseases like the human immunodeficiency virus (HIV) also can allow Candida to spread through the body; and sometimes prove fatal.

 In some people, they have so much yeast in their intestines that they suffer from bouts of drunkenness after they eat.
 Candida is a yeast; and, yeast produce alcohol as a byproduct of their metabolic processes.
 Dr. William Crook, in his book The Yeast Connection, has a short chapter dedicated to “drunken diseases;” a condition which causes people to randomly get drunk.
-This drunkenness is due to their being a still in their digestive system--yeast rapidly churning sugars eaten into alcohol.
-In the chapter, he tells a story about one man with this condition who had a run in with the law over drunk driving--yet he had drank no alcohol at all!
+This drunkenness, is due to their being a significant amount of alcohol being produced in the digestive system.
+The Candida, in this area, can rapidly transform sugars into alcohol.
+In the chapter, he tells a story about one man with this condition, who had a run in with the law over drunk driving—yet he had drank no alcohol at all!

 Gut Yeast Symptoms

-You may not be one of the rare victims of drunkenness via Candida; however, the yeast in your gut does produce some alcohol and other toxins that can be a real detriment to your health.
-If you you seem to always feel bad and always seem to be sick; Candida in your gut may be the source of your problems.
+You may not be one of the rare victims of drunkenness via Candida; however, the yeast in your gut does produce some alcohol, and other toxins, that can be a real detriment to your health.
+If you you seem to always feel bad, and always seem to be sick; Candida in your gut may be the source of these problems.
 Some of the following symptoms can occur when you have too much yeast in your body; see if any seem like what you are experiencing: